The Julius-Maximilians-University is an active member of the Coimbra Group.

 The STEM Working Group promotes and supports an increased cooperation among Coimbra Group universities in STEM related fields in order to coordinate or set up highly competitive study programmes and research, to contribute to high-level policy seminars and joint events, to disseminate STEM research among wider audiences, to share good practices, especially attracting young people to STEM fields, to promote interdisciplinary research, etc.

-4. Social Sciences & Humanities
+4. Social Sciences and Humanities

-Prof. Dr. Brigitte Burrichter (Vice Chair of Working Group)
+Prof. Dr. Brigitte Burrichter (Vice Chair)